python/cpython/README.rst

 Converting From Python 2.x to 3.x
 ---------------------------------

-Significant backward incompatible changes were made for the release of Python 3.0, which may cause programs written for Python 2 to fail when run with Python
+Significant backward-incompatible changes were made for the release of Python 3.0, which may cause programs written for Python 2 to fail when run with Python
 3. For more information about porting your code from Python 2 to Python 3, see the `Porting HOWTO <https://docs.python.org/3/howto/pyporting.html>`_.